 Can I benefit from tax exemptions as a foreigner?

-Thanks to the Non-Habitual Resident (NHR) tax regime, foreigners can benefit from a unique personal income tax treatment over ten years, with low tax rates or exemptions on almost all foreign source income.
+Prior to the change, the Non-Habitual Resident (NHR) tax regime, foreigners can benefit from a unique personal income tax treatment over ten years, with low tax rates or exemptions on almost all foreign source income.

 Does Portugal have an inheritance tax?